Overview

 antecedent.

-are available as degenerate forms that
+and root_intro are available as degenerate forms that

 unify the obtained enclosure with the current goal.
 They are meant to